The Killers

-The Killers are considered one of the biggest rock bands of the 21st century, selling more than 28 million records worldwide, including 10.8 million in the U.S. They have performed in over 50 countries and on six continents, headlining venues such as Madison Square Garden, Wembley Stadium, Glastonbury Festival in 2007 and 2019, and Electric Picnic in Ireland in 2023.
+The Killers are considered one of the biggest rock bands of the 21st century, selling more than 35 million records worldwide.
+They have performed in over 50 countries and on six continents, headlining venues such as Madison Square Garden, Wembley Stadium, Glastonbury Festival (2007 and 2019), and Electric Picnic (2023).

 History

 2001–2003: Origins and formation

 In 2001, Brandon Flowers was fired by his first band, a synth-pop trio called Blush Response.
 After attending an Oasis concert at the Hard Rock Hotel during The Tour of Brotherly Love, Flowers realized his calling was to be in a rock band and began searching for like-minded musicians.
 He eventually came across an ad posted in a Las Vegas newspaper by Dave Keuning, a 25-year-old guitarist who had moved to Las Vegas from Iowa a year earlier.
-When the pair met, they bonded over similar musical influences and began writing songs together in Keuning's apartment.
-They named their band the Killers because that was the name of a fictional band in the video for the New Order song "Crystal".
+When the pair met in summer 2001, they bonded over similar musical influences and began writing songs together in Keuning's apartment.
+The first time the duo met, Keuning gave Flowers a four-track tape recording that contained an early riff of "Mr. Brightside".
+Flowers returned the next time they met with the lyrics and vocal melody for the song.
 In November 2001, they headed to Kill the Messenger Studio in Henderson, Nevada, along with recently recruited drummer Matt Norcross, to record a demo.
-They recorded two tracks: "Mr. Brightside", the first song Flowers and Keuning wrote together, and "Desperate".
+They recorded two tracks: "Mr. Brightside" and "Desperate".
 A month later, they recorded two more, "Under the Gun" and "Replaceable", with Keuning's roommate Dell Neal on bass.
+The group's name comes from a fictional band in the music video for the New Order song "Crystal", which Flowers was a fan of.

-Keuning and Flowers played their first live show together at an open mic night at the Cafe Espresso Roma in Las Vegas in January 2002.
+Keuning and Flowers played their first live show together at an open mic night at the Cafe Espresso Roma in Las Vegas in January 2002, where the band was advertised simply as "Killers".
 The pair, joined by Neal and Norcross, began playing venues around the city where they handed out free copies of their demo.
 The Killers brought a unique style to the small Vegas music scene, which was dominated by punk, nu metal, and rap bands; one local reviewer wrote, "The Killers, thankfully, don't come across like any other band in town", and described their sound as a mix between the "pop styles of British music and the lo-fi fuzz of modern indie rock".
 By the summer of 2002, the Killers, whose early live sound was also described as erratic, had fired Norcross and briefly replaced him with Brian Havens, who was also eventually fired.
 Neal later left the band for personal reasons.